semipermeable/mongoid_sample/README.md

 It contains very simple cucumber tests that use capybara-webkit.

-It contains a basic tddium:db_hook for mongoid, but otherwise triggers default configuration.
+It contains a basic tddium:db_hook for mongoid, but otherwise triggers default configuration using mongoid.yml.